DakePeng/CFK_Delete_Python/README.md

 # Authentication

 Set num_files_per_query in "CFKdelete_subprocess.py" to 1 and test run "CFKdelete_subprocess.py".
 There should be an authentification window that pops up.
 Login as CFK and allow access to drive.
+This will create a "token.json" file in you folder.

 # Running the code